This post was written from the perspective of an American woman who studied abroad in Seville, Spain.

 So where was my little study abroad home?
 The city in Spain that made me fall totally in love with the Spanish lifestyle, language and culture?

 You might’ve heard about it or read about it before but until you see it for yourself, photos will not do it justice.

 Besides forgetting to take my luggage off the very first AVE train I rode in the Santa Justa train station and marveling at just being in Spain, the very first landmark I saw was the Torre del Oro.
 It was enormous and gleamed brightly in the sun.
 It was funny it seemed so gigantic to me because the day before I was walking around midtown Manhattan during a layover tilting my head up to admire the NYC skyscrapers.
 On the other hand, It wasn’t a structure I had ever laid eyes upon before so maybe that’s why it was so impressive to me.

-That day and those four months in my life back then are still memorable to me today.
+That day and those four months of my life back then are still memorable to me today.
 In fact, you can still choose to study in Seville with the same program I did back in 2010.
 It makes me really happy to know that the study abroad organization I used for my semester abroad is still going strong and many more curious Americans like myself are experiencing Seville just like I did.

 Anyway, enough reminiscing about how amazing Seville and studying abroad is, let’s get to this list!